 This is where the visual part of VIO comes in.
 In visual tracking, you can compare 2 images (e.g. the current and previous frame of a camera feed) using techniques like feature point detection and optical flow, which lets you calculate the movement of the device (see below).
 While not as responsive as inertial tracking, visual tracking allows ARKit to correct for the drift caused by the accumulated error of the inertial tracking.

 Calculating the change in position of a device using visual odometry.
 Feature points are represented by the blue, red and orange circles.
 Source: Apple.

 The key aspect we’ll be exploring in this post with regards to world tracking is this feature point detection step for the visual part of VIO.

 There are many different algorithms for feature point detection, but the general goal is to find points in an image that are stable (i.e. won’t change too much) and distinct (i.e. unique enough so we can tell which points correspond to each other).
 With this in mind, most feature detection algorithms prefer images that have objects with a lot of texture, like a piece of wood.

-Relating this back to object detection, it turns out that the method used by the ARKit object detector is based from these features found during visual tracking.
-This means that an ideal object to scan will also have varying texture and visually distinct points similar to an ideal scene for world tracking.
+Relating this back to object detection, it turns out that the method used by the ARKit object detector is based on these features found during visual tracking.
+This means that an ideal object to scan will also have varying textures and visually distinct points similar to an ideal scene for world tracking.

 To further explore (and hopefully help anyone reading this who might run into these issues), let’s take a look at what happens when you scan an object like the cricket stumps pictured below.